Molecular Clock Dating using MrBayes: Tutorial

-If instant change is only allowed between adjacent states (e.g., only 0 $\leftrightarrow$ 1 and 1 $\leftrightarrow$ 2), these characters are specified using {\tt ctype ordered}.
-The other characters are thus allowed to change instantly from one state to another.
+For the morphological partition, the Mkv Model \citep{Lewis:2001wu} is used with variable ascertainment bias (only variable characters scored), equal state frequencies and gamma rate variation across characters.
+The constant characters are thus excluded. \begin{framed} {\tt exclude 7 31 61 83 107 121 122 133 182 183 198 \\ lset applyto = (1) coding = variable rates = gamma} \end{framed} If instant change is only allowed between adjacent states (e.g., 0 $\leftrightarrow$ 1 and 1 $\leftrightarrow$ 2 but not 0 $\leftrightarrow$ 2), these characters are specified using \begin{framed} {\tt ctype ordered: 20 23 27 30 36 41 42 44 46 48 59 65 75 78 79 89 99 112 117 134 146 157 159 171 185 191 193 196} \end{framed} The other characters are thus allowed to change instantly from one state to another.